dragoncoder047/dragoncoder047.github.io/aaaa/pages/index.md

 Below are some of the more notable ideas I have done, along with links to their description pages.
 I will note here that this list may, at times, be out of date.
 The best place to check is [my Github repositories list](https://github.com/dragoncoder047?tab=repositories) which includes everything and is sorted by when I last did something with it.

-**NEW** March 20: I have [a blog](/blog)!
+**NEW** March 20, 2022: I have [a blog](/blog)!
 May as well check that too.

 ---

+## Phoo

+A little scripting language I invented based on the principle that everything is a stack.
+Javascript source code on Github [here](https://github.com/dragoncoder047/phoo).
+Based off of another scripting language called Quackery, code for that [here](https://github.com/GordonCharlton/Quackery).
+Currently the only documentation is a Typescript declaration file and JSDoc comments in the code.
+The demo page is [here](/phoo/) but as of when I wrote this it is still broken.

+---

 ## Thuepaste

 For a while in March 2022 I was really interested in the [Thue](https://en.wikipedia.org/wiki/Thue_(programming_language)) programming language and wrote a little interpreter for it (which you can find [here](/thuepaste/)).
 I tried to write a function that would determine if any given Thue-machine would halt without actually running it (result: fail, fail, fail).
 Aside from making more demo programs, I don't think I'll get back to this anytime soon.

----

-## Phoo

-A little scripting language I invented.
-Javascript source code on Github [here](https://github.com/dragoncoder047/phoo).
-Based off of another scripting language called Quackery, code for that [here](https://github.com/GordonCharlton/Quackery).
-Currently a work in progress, completely untested, and probably broken.
-No documentation (shame on me) and no demo page yet.